ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-1-architecture-and-concepts.hidden.md

 ---
-subcollection: solution-tutorials

 copyright:
   years: 2021
 lastupdated: "2021-11-05"

-lasttested: "2021-11-05"
+subcollection: vmware-classic-journey

 ---

-{:step: data-tutorial-type='step'}
-{:java: #java .ph data-hd-programlang='java'}
-{:swift: #swift .ph data-hd-programlang='swift'}
-{:ios: #ios data-hd-operatingsystem="ios"}
-{:android: #android data-hd-operatingsystem="android"}
-{:shortdesc: .shortdesc}
-{:new_window: target="_blank"}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:tip: .tip}
-{:pre: .pre}
-{:important: .important}
-{:note: .note}
+{{site.data.keyword.attribute-definition-list}}

 # Deployment Journey Overview
 {: #vmware-onboarding-architecture-and-concepts}

-## Journey Map
-{: #vmware-onboarding-architecture-and-concepts-map}

-![Architecture](images/solution-vmware-onboarding-hidden/intro/journeymap-1.png){: class="center"}

-Welcome to the Deployment Journey for VMware on IBM Cloud!
-Use the sidebar on the left to navigate between the journey points.
-{: tip}

 IBM Cloud for VMware Solutions makes it simpler for your organization to capitalize on the tremendous value of the cloud.
 The solution provides a path to migrate VMware workloads to the IBM Cloud while using existing tools, technologies and skills from your on-premises environment.
 The information contained within this document is meant to serve as a technical guide for starting with a new IBM Cloud towards a fully configured VMware instance.
 {: shortdesc}

+Welcome to the Deployment Journey for VMware on IBM Cloud!
+Use the sidebar on the left to navigate between the journey points.
+{: tip}

+## Journey Map
+{: #vmware-onboarding-architecture-and-concepts-map}

+![Architecture](images/solution-vmware-onboarding-hidden/intro/journeymap-1.png){: class="center"}

 ## Assumptions
 {: #vmware-onboarding-architecture-and-concepts-assumptions}